VPC and subnets

 Existing VPC and subnets

-- The VPC has at least two subnets, each in a different availability zone.
+- The VPC has at least three subnets, each in a different availability zone; If a region has two AZs instead of three, then still three subnets are created, two in the same AZ.

 - The VPC subnets must be connected to an Internet Gateway OR a NAT Gateway.
 VPC should be able to make an outbound connection with the internet or set of CIDRs and ports provided by Cloudera.